-We also know that our patients continue to need our help with all the usual health care needs they have.
+We know that our patients continue to need our help with all the usual health care needs they have even during a pandemic.
 So, although we are very busy we remain open to provide the care you need.
 It's important to:-

 - get medical help if you think you need it

 - keep any appointments or procedures you have booked - unless you're told not to go

 - go to hospital if you're advised to